tadaniels/selenium-grid/doc/website/faq.markdown

   providing the short filename (visible with a `dir /x`) and everything will be fine.

- I need to run hub and remoute control in background....
+ I need to run the Hub and Remote Control in background....
 How can I do it?
  ------------------------------------------------------------------------

   On UNIX you just add a ampersand at the end of the command line.
 See: